Published 2016: I update this post every year at the bottom of the post with the current status of the Hidradenitis Suppurativa and my health!

 - The Phoenix Helix, Eileen Laird, awesome podcast, articles, and just a constant stream of information.

-- Go on Instagram, search #AIP #autoimminepaleo #autoimmuneprotocol, reach out to me @thecastawaykitchen.com
+- Go on Instagram, search #AIP #autoimminepaleo #autoimmuneprotocol, and reach out to me @thecastawaykitchen.com

 - Whole30’s are a great way to get in gear.
 If you’re worried about going full AIP, do a Whole30 first, and start eliminating inflammatory foods little by little.
 Before you know it, you’ll be crushing your elimination phase.